Text size

 If you would like a structured opinion

 Subtype matters for treatment and prognosis.
-If your current diagnosis is unclear, or if a second opinion would be valuable, The Dementia Service is the leading UK Private Memory Clinic and can deliver a structured ICD-11 aligned assessment within a few weeks, with onward investigation arranged where indicated.
+If your current diagnosis is unclear, or if a second opinion would be valuable, The Dementia Service is the leading UK Private Memory Clinic and can deliver a structured, ICD-11 aligned assessment within a few weeks, with any tests arranged directly where indicated.

 Frequently asked questions